developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 Controls adaptive scanning.
 When set to true, the scan engine will automatically toggle between wide and narrow scan angles, allowing the scan engine to decode barcodes either in close proximity or far away (~100 inches).
 Adaptive scanning is supported only in high performance, long-working range scan engines such as the SE960.
+On Android platform, it supports only with Laser scanner such as RS4000.
+It supports on Android with EMDK version 6.6 and above.

 ####Access